alex-florescu/CS351/specification/Outline.md

     - can be updated and improved

 ## 2. Objectives
-The overall objective of the project is to design and implement a series of mono audio effects that are commonly used for guitars.
+The overall objective of the project is to design a series of mono audio effects that are commonly used for guitars, and implement them in SystemVerilog to produce an audio effects processor on an FPGA board.
   * Must have
     - Bypass option: permitting the sound to pass through the system with no alterations
     - Delay effect: Adding a delayed copy of the input sound on top of the input sound